 When looking at the top of the piston; the end gap of the top ring should be in the 12 o’clock position.
 The end gap of the second ring should be at the 6 o’clock position.
 Place the corrugated ring at 12 o’clock position; one thin ring at 3 o’clock and the other thin ring at 9 o’clock.

-The actual act of filing rings can be more complex than it appears from the outside.
+The actual act of filing rings, can be more complex than it appears from the outside.
 Today’s advanced piston rings have special coatings and finishes.
-Consequently, You need to be extra cautious not to damage that coating while filing the rings.
+So, you need to be extra cautious not to damage that coating while filing the rings.